StackMCP

 }

-Generate a personal access token from your GitHub settings.
-Grant it repo, issues, and workflow permissions as needed.
+Grant the token repo, issues, and workflow permissions as needed.

 Sentry MCP -- Error Monitoring That Feeds Into Your Editor